gu-fan/riv.vim/README.rst

 ===========

 0.792: fix the python/rst syntax file

 0.791: Add a conceal syntax for !*.rst filelink

-0.79: As The clickable is not stable, and with many voting to disable it, I revert to 0.77.
+0.79: As The clickable is not stable, and with many voting to disable it, revert to 0.77.

 Intro